Submanifolds with nonparallel first normal bundle revisited: The proof

 \section{The proof}

-A key ingredient in the proof of Theorem \ref{nonparallel} is the basic property of regular elements of a bilinear form observed by Moore \cite{Mo} that we state below.
-Let $\beta\colon\, V\times U\to W$ be a bilinear form between finite dimensional real vector spaces.
-We call $Z\in V$ a (left) {\it regular element} of $\beta$ if the map $\beta_Z={\beta}(Z,\,\cdot\,)\colon\, U\to W$ satisfies
+A key ingredient in the proof of Theorem \ref{nonparallel} is a basic property of regular elements of a bilinear form observed by Moore \cite{Mo}.
+It is stated below as Proposition \ref{moore}.
+Let $\beta\colon V\times U\to W$ be a bilinear form between finite dimensional real vector spaces.
+We call $Z\in V$ a (left) {\it regular element} of $\beta$ if the map $\beta_Z={\beta}(Z,\,\cdot\,)\colon U\to W$ satisfies

 and denote by $RE(\beta)$ the subset of regular elements of $\beta$.
 It is a well-known fact that the set $RE(\beta)$ is open and dense in $V$.